2015 Pig Share Program

 How Does it Work?

 A deposit of $200 per side (half) is given to us once your participation in the program has been confirmed in the spring.
-We then spend the summer raising the pigs and in the fall, once they are taken to the butcher, we charge each member $7lb on the final hanging weight.
+We then spend the summer raising the pigs and in the fall, once they are taken to the butcher, we charge each member $5.90lb on the final hanging weight, plus the processing and butchering fee.
+Depending on your choice of cuts, generally a half pig costs around $100 to process and butcher.
+The $5.90lb is an average price that covers the cost of feeding and raising the pigs as well as transportation costs.
+(FYI some cuts of local, organic bacon and chops can sell for up to $16lb).
 We estimate the hanging weight of our pigs to be between 80-120lbs per side.
-This is an average price that covers the cost of feeding and raising the pigs, butchering and curing fees, as well as transportation costs.
-(FYI some cuts of local, organic bacon and chops can sell for up to $16lb).

 Rootdown Organic Farm have raised Tamworth pigs since 2010.
 In 2014 we were excited to be raising a cross breed of Berkshire with a wee bit of Tamworth.
 Berkshire is a chef’s favourite breed, known for its exceptional flavour.
 They were fabulous pigs, so we will be raising the same breed again in 2015.
 Our pigs are raised naturally with no antibiotics, on our organic pasture.
 We feed them certified organic grain mixed with local oats and barley from our neighbours at Pemberton Meadows Natural Beef.
 Every four weeks the pigs are rotated to fresh pasture where they have ample space to root around.

 How Do I Sign Up?

 If you are interested, please email firstname.lastname@example.org to be placed on our waiting list.
 Yes, the pig share is very popular and we currently have a waiting list.
 We do give first priority to our previous years members and then will move down the list.
 You will be contacted sometime in May.
 Please also note, we are only accepting residents of Whistler and Pemberton in an effort to keep it local.

 Why We Raise Animals